AlejandroBocanegra/sdi-tdd-war-java-public/README.md

 * Translate the solutions for Javascript into Java
 * Within the root of the Java folder run `gradle test` to test your results

-* Once you are finished translating tests, add tests for the following user stories
+# Once you are finished translating tests, add tests for the following user stories:

 - As a driver, I want my car to save my six favorite radio stations
 - As a driver, I want to be able to select the radio station from a list of my favorite stations to listen to
 - As a driver, I want to be able to fill up my gas tank